fluree/docs.flur.ee/content/db_intro.md

 ```

 ### Selecting All Actor Names From a Movie
-Suppose that instead of getting all of the attributes for every credit and actor from "Shawshank Redemption," we only wanted to see actor/name.
+Suppose that instead of getting all of the attributes for every credit and actor from "Pulp Fiction," we only wanted to see actor/name.
 We can do this by only including actor/name in our "select" clause.

 ```
-RESPONSE HERE
+Abbreviated Response:
+{
+  "block": 182,
+  "result": {
+    "movie/credits": [
+      {
+        "credit/actor": {
+          "actor/name": "Devan Richardson"
+        }
+      },
+      {
+        "credit/actor": {
+          "actor/name": "Karen Maruyama"
+        }
+      },
+      {
+        "credit/actor": {
+          "actor/name": "Emil Sitka"
+        }
+      }
+      ...
+  }
+}
 ```

 #### Selecting All Actor Names From Movie and Movie/Credits and Credit/Actor